Corporate Governance

 The Company’s human resource system is based on the idea that improving employee abilities and motivation to work will enable it to achieve its management vision and goals.

-A variety of other systems are also in place, including job rotation for the purpose of developing skills, a self-reporting system enabling employees to report directly to the director in charge of human resources regarding their future career path and desired skills development, as well as a childcare and nursing care leave systems that can be used regardless of employment status.
+A variety of other systems are also in place, including job rotation for the purpose of developing skills, a self-reporting system enabling employees to report directly to the director in charge of human resources regarding their future career path and desired skills development, and childcare and nursing care leave systems that can be used regardless of employment status.
 Specifically, to strengthen support aimed at balancing work and childcare, we strive to create a comfortable work environment through various systems offering employees engaged in childbirth and childcare paid days off, leaves of absence, a system supporting the return to work, shorter working hours, and telework options.
-Further, the Company proactively promotes the use of the childcare leave system for male employees.
-In the fiscal year ended March 31, 2023, utilization rate of male employee childcare leave system was 56.3% on a non-consolidated basis.
+As part of its promotion of the active participation of women and reforms in the way employees work, the Company also actively promotes the use of the childcare leave system for male employees.
+In the fiscal year ended March 31, 2024, the utilization rate of the male employee childcare leave system was 81.8% on a non-consolidated basis.

 ▸Skill development system